 I hope I’ve been explaining this sufficiently so far!
 After making your path using the Pen Tool, turn the path into a selection by right-clicking the path and then clicking Make Selection, now press your delete key to remove the selected part of the gradient layer.

-Hey, that just looks plain weird, doesn’t it? :D Change the layer mode for this gradient layer to Screen, and whammo, we’re done!
+Hey, that just looks plain weird, doesn’t it?
+Change the layer mode for this gradient layer to Screen, and whammo, we’re done!
 How easy was that?

 Much better.
 Well, it looks like we’re done for this tutorial.
 Are you happy with the result?
 If not, then keep experimenting with different things!
 You can also download the PSD file that includes all of the layers below.